open-eid/CDOC2/cdoc2-system-docs/docs/index.md

 ## Document scope

-TO-TRANSLATE "CDOC2 kasutusmallimudel", Section 1.2 "Käsitlusala"
 The specification describes:

-• supported encryption schemes
+* supported encryption schemes
-• abstract and serialized data format
+* abstract and serialized data format
-• details of cryptographic operations
+* details of cryptographic operations
-• use of a CDOC2 capsule server
+* use of a CDOC2 capsule server
-• implementation guidelines
+* implementation guidelines

 ## Terms and acronyms